Information for New Members

 As a Masters Swimming Club, we also provide the opportunity to compete in interclub competitions.
 Ostensibly, these are time trials where you are seeded into heats according to your nominated times.
 Events are conducted for all strokes, including individual medleys.
 There are also relay events where you swim in a team with other club members.

 Several Swim Meets are held each year: some are "Club Challenges" and others are run by Masters WA with swimmers from all Clubs in the State competing against each other or themselves.
 As with training sessions, you swim with others of similar ability to yourself.
 The emphasis is on participation, irrespective of ability.
 Many do not compete, whereas all members are encouraged to take part because of the camaraderie.
 In addition, swimming against your own previous times is a great measure of fitness and goal setting.
 What's the point of training if you do not have a goal?

 Times are recorded for each swimmer and collated into age groups with points allocated towards both Club and individual points competitions.
 A swimmer only has to finish the event to gain a point in each competition.

-For those who enjoy distance swimming, many Open Water Swims are held during the summer months, and the Club holds an annual "Mandurah Australia Day Swim" at Doddi's Beach, Halls Head.
+For those who enjoy distance swimming, many Open Water Swims are held during the summer months.

 Perhaps swimming against other people is not for you.
 There are other ways to measure your fitness and see your times improve.
 The Endurance 1000 swim program is where you do a time trial on your own, usually over long distances.
 These can be done on Sunday mornings.